ralphv/selfhosted-docker-compose-framework/README.md

-## Self-hosted docker compose framework
+## Self-hosted docker compose framework v 0.1.0

 ### Introduction
 * This repo is a sample framework that should cover best practices for docker compose usage.